Choosing Clear or Clever Copy For Your Website

 Clever Copy

 Clever copy is where you can bring in personality, humor, humanity, and all the things that make you, you!
-Do you say y’all, or have a habit of calling your best friends, “gal pals?”
+Do you say y’all, or have a habit of calling your best friends “gal pals?”
 Or are you a person who talks only in puns?
-Oh, or are you someone who’s heart skips a beat when you read something with alliteration?
+Oh, or are you someone whose heart skips a beat when you read something with alliteration?
 (Guilty!)

 Those are all examples of copy that’s clever, playful, or full of personality.